 Need video editing tools available for free?
 If you are on Windows 10, it can be challenging.
 Some entry-level solutions provide you with simple video assembly tools.
 That is, the ability to trim, split, and join video.

-Here are my top four tools that make video editing easy at no cost to you.
+Here are my top five tools that make video editing easy at no cost to you.

 There are plenty of desktop, browser-based video recorders available to us today.
 So why would you need one more?
 What if, instead of a video recorder, you also had a browser-based video editor?
 And what if I told you it’s easy to add images and audio to it and overlay text on that video?
 Most people would say, “That’s WeVideo or Screencastify.”
 But those solutions come with a price.